Executives: Expand Your Networking Strategy

 There isn’t much room at the top, is there?
 This means if you are looking for your next opportunity, having it just land in your lap is unlikely.
 Continuing your career progress when you are in the upper levels of your role requires a strategic approach to your job search.

-When 85% of critical roles at the staff and management level are filled via networking and 80% of new jobs never make it to a job board, that leaves very few roles available for professionals who simply rely on applying blindly to posted jobs.
+With most executive roles never being posted online, that leaves very few roles available for top professionals who simply rely on applying blindly to posted jobs.
 With even fewer seats available at the top, networking to find those open positions is a crucial strategy in your executive job search.

 Attending networking events is not enough.
 You need to stretch beyond the typical networking activities to deepen relationships and raise visibility.